agombolay/ribose-map/README.md

 * **Distribution**: Creates bedgraph files of per-nucleotide rNMP coverage to be uploaded and visualized in any genome browser of choice and plots the per-nucleotide rNMP coverage (%) for each chromosome

-* **Hotspot**: Calculate the top 1% most abundant sites of rNMP incorporation and creates sequence logo plots for those sites
+* **Hotspot**: Calculates the top 1% most abundant sites of rNMP incorporation and creates sequence logo plots

 ## Required Data
 1. FASTQ file of rNMP sequencing data